RNKCD/AI-assignment/README.md

-# Emotion Detection & Support System
+# AI-Powered Mental Health Support Chat System

 A complete 3-agent AI pipeline for emotion detection and supportive suggestion generation, built with Python and Streamlit.
+This system provides real-time emotion analysis and contextual, empathetic responses through a conversational chat interface.

 ## 🏗️ System Architecture